bikefittr.com

 Balance between aero position and run freshness becomes critical:

-• Moderate hip angles work well
+• Moderate hip angles (45-55 degrees) work well for most athletes

-• Focus on consistent cleat engagement
+• Focus on consistent cleat engagement and smooth aerobar entry

 Long Distance (70.3 and Ironman)